-This prospectus also relates to the resale by certain of the Selling Securityholders named in this prospectus of up to 311,780,000 shares of common stock, comprising (i) 220,000,000 shares of common stock issued in connection with the business combination, (ii) 35,730,000 shares of common stock issued to certain qualified institutional buyers and accredited investors in private placements consummated in connection with the business combination, (iii) 5,750,000 shares of common stock that were converted in connection with the business combination on a one-to-one basis from Zanite Class B common stock, (iv) 260,000 shares of common stock underlying restricted stock units granted to certain directors and an officer of Eve Holding, (v) 140,000 restricted shares of common stock granted to an officer of Eve Holding, (vi) up to 14,250,000 shares of common stock that may be issued upon exercise of private placement warrants held by certain parties to the Amended and Restated Registration Rights Agreement, and (vii) up to 35,650,000 shares of common stock that may be issued upon exercise of new warrants that have been issued or are issuable, subject to triggering events, to certain Strategic PIPE Investors.
+This prospectus also relates to the resale by certain of the Selling Securityholders named in this prospectus of up to 311,780,000 shares of common stock, comprising (i) 220,000,000 shares of common stock issued in connection with the business combination with Embraer's urban air mobility business, originally issued at a price of \$10.00 per share in exchange for Embraer's interests in Eve UAM LLC, (ii) 35,730,000 shares of common stock issued to certain qualified institutional buyers and accredited investors in private placements consummated in connection with the business combination, originally issued at a price of \$10.00 per share, (iii) 5,750,000 shares of common stock that were converted in connection with the business combination on a one-to-one basis from Zanite Class B common stock originally issued at a price of \$0.004 per share, (iv) 260,000 shares of common stock underlying restricted stock units granted to certain directors and an officer of Eve Holding, (v) 140,000 restricted shares of common stock granted to an officer of Eve Holding, (vi) up to 14,250,000 shares of common stock that may be issued upon exercise of private placement warrants held by certain parties to the Amended and Restated Registration Rights Agreement, originally issued at a price of \$1.00 per warrant, and (vii) up to 35,650,000 shares of common stock that may be or have been issued upon exercise of new warrants that have been issued or are issuable, subject to triggering events, to certain Strategic PIPE Investors originally issued in connection with entering into certain commercial arrangements without the payment of any purchase price.

-This prospectus also relates to the resale by certain of the Selling Securityholders of 14,250,000 private placement warrants held by certain parties to the Amended and Restated Registration Rights Agreement.
+This prospectus also relates to the resale by certain of the Selling Securityholders of 14,250,000 private placement warrants held by certain parties to the Amended and Restated Registration Rights Agreement, originally issued at a price of \$1.00 per warrant.

 We are registering the securities for resale pursuant to the Selling Securityholders' registration rights under certain agreements between us and the Selling Securityholders.
 Our registration of the securities covered by this prospectus does not mean that the Selling Securityholders will offer or sell any of the shares of common stock or warrants.
 Subject to the terms of the Amended and Restated Registration Rights Agreement, as applicable, the Selling Securityholders may offer, sell or distribute all or a portion of their shares of common stock, public warrants or private placement warrants publicly or through private transactions at prevailing market prices or at negotiated prices.
-We provide more information about how the Selling Securityholders may sell the shares of common stock or warrants in the section entitled "Plan of Distribution."
+We provide more information about how the Selling Securityholders may sell the shares of common stock or warrants in the section entitled "Plan of Distribution.

 We will receive the proceeds from any exercise of the warrants for cash, but not from the resale of the shares of common stock or warrants by the Selling Securityholders.
 We will bear all costs, expenses and fees in connection with the registration of the shares of common stock and warrants.
 The Selling Securityholders will bear all commissions and discounts, if any, attributable to their respective sales of the shares of common stock and warrants.

 As of the open of trading on May 10, 2022, our common stock and public warrants, began trading on the New York Stock Exchange under the symbols "EVEX" and "EVEXW," respectively.
-On May 27, 2022, the last quoted sale price for our common stock as reported on NYSE was \$9.33 per share and the last quoted sale price for our public warrants was \$0.82 per warrant.
+On August 23, 2022, the last quoted sale price for our common stock as reported on NYSE was \$7.10 per share and the last quoted sale price for our public warrants was \$0.65 per warrant.